hevyapp/hevy-gpt/README.md

 #### Description

-HevyGPT can access your Hevy workouts and routines.
+Let HevyGPT know your fitness goals and available equipment, and it’ll create a personalised program and upload it directly to your Hevy profile.

 #### Instructions